WIPACrepo/condor-credmon/README.md

 # condor-credmon
-An HTCondor Credmon for creating/refreshing OAuth2 tokens
+An HTCondor Credmon for creating/refreshing OAuth2 tokens.

+Designed to work similarly to the OAuth Credmon, but better.